Women's Party (South Korea): Dissolution crisis

 The Women's Party did not run any candidates for the 2022 local elections or the 2022 presidential election.
 On 5 September 2022, The Women's Party announced on the party's website that a vote for the dissolution of the party would be held.
 The Women's Party has been experiencing difficulties in running the party for over a year as many members left and key positions in the Party went unfilled.
 There were no Party members that applied to run in local elections for the 2022 election cycle.
 The election of the third steering committee was also canceled in July 2022 due to no applicants.

 In December 2021, internal strife grew when it was revealed that Party leader Jang Ji-yu was handling the party affairs via 'Tarot card fortune-telling' and using her job as a fortune teller to influence the choices of party members in key party elections.

 On 1 October 2022, the Women's Party announced that the vote to dissolve the Party passed consensus by Party members.
 However, according to Korean law, a vote must obtain 50% of registered voter participation in order to be considered valid.
 Even though the vote to dissolve the Party resulted in a majority "yes" vote, the Women's Party did not reach the 50% participation threshold of party members, and thus the vote was invalidated.

-Policies

-As a single-issue party, its main policies include: